Elsys-Design/CNES_SPACE-FIBRE-LIGHT/README.md

 - Software mismanagement
 - Errors in RTL generator and analyzer models
 - Error coming from the IP itself

+#### 4.4.3 Unitary RTL tests
+Unit tests existed on the original code, but have not been updated.
+The unit tests must therefore be checked and corrected if necessary.

 ### 4.5 License
 This IP is copyright CNES and can be licensed to be use in external projects.